HiGal/SenAnalysis/README.md

 Description of the solution is described above and comments in code will help you to understand

 ### c.
 Our improvements and suggestions.
 Comparison of our solution to others
 We have used 4 classification models: **Logistic regression**, **Random Forest** classifier, **Multilayer perceptron** classifier and **Linear SVC**.
 We have also tried to develop a CNN network, but it required too much memory to run.
 The biggest accuracy on validation dataset is reached by logistic regression: ~73%.
 Logreg also gives best accuracy on stream: ~80%.
 Results of other models can be found further in the report.
+The code of the CNN model that we tried to deploy and train is in repository with name [TextClassifierTrain.scala](https://github.com/HiGal/SenAnalysis/blob/master/src/main/scala/TextClassifierTrain.scala) and [TextClassifier.scala](https://github.com/HiGal/SenAnalysis/blob/master/src/main/scala/model/TextClassifier.scala) in source folders.

-Unfortunately, we cannot test CNN text classifier model due to a lot of parameters in the model and memory bound.
+Unfortunately, we cannot test CNN text classifier model due to a lot of parameters in the model and memory bound (Java fails on Out Of Memory exception and we can't find a machine where it would be possible to train the model) .
 Firstly, we used GloVe for word embeddings that takes a lot of place in RAM, secondly,the model with high numbers of parameters which is hard to debug on cluster.
 This model by expectation should outperform other models with F1-score ~0.89.

 Summary of the model
 ![](https://i.imgur.com/dGk30J6.png)